andchamorro/TrAP/README.md

-# transLAST
+# A Transformers Analysis Pipeline (TrAP) to Evaluate Genome LINE-1 Sequence Content

-**transLAST** is a natural language processing (NLP) model primarily designed for detecting and analyzing of LINE-1 (L1) retroelement sequences in genomic data.
+**TrAP** is a natural language processing (NLP) model primarily designed for detecting and analyzing of LINE-1 (L1) retroelement sequences in genomic data.
 Traditional methods for identifying LINE-1 elements rely on pattern matching and sequence alignment, which often struggle to detect novel or divergent LINE-1 sequences and to distinguish between segmental duplications and true LINE-1 copies.

 This project introduces an **alignment-free approach** to LINE-1 analysis using NLP and tokenization techniques, enabling more robust and scalable detection of LINE-1 retroelements in large-scale genomic datasets.